 Resolution 30 should be brought into line with the relevant decisions of PP-10 and the Council.

-Resolution 30 (Rev. Hyderabad, 2010)
+Resolution 30 (Rev. Sharm el Sheikh, 2014)

 Role of the ITU Telecommunication Development Sector in implementing the outcomes of the World Summit on the Information Society

-The World Telecommunication Development Conference (Hyderabad, 2010),
+The World Telecommunication Development Conference (Sharm el Sheikh, 2014),

 recalling

-a) Resolution 30 (Rev. Doha, 2006) of the World Telecommunication Development Conference;
+a) Resolution 30 (Rev. Hyderabad, 2010) of the World Telecommunication Development Conference;

+b) Resolution 71 (Rev. Guadalajara, 2010) of the Plenipotentiary Conference, on the strategic plan for the Union for 2012-2015;

+c) Resolution 130 (Rev. Guadalajara, 2010) of the Plenipotentiary Conference, on strengthening the role of ITU in building confidence and security in the use of information and communication technologies;

+d) Resolution 139 (Rev. Guadalajara, 2010) of the Plenipotentiary Conference, on telecommunications/information and communication technologies to bridge the digital divide and build an inclusive information society;

-b) Resolution 140 (Antalya, 2006) of the Plenipotentiary Conference, on ITU's role in implementing the outcomes of the World Summit on the Information Society (WSIS);
+e) Resolution 140 (Rev. Guadalajara, 2010) of the Plenipotentiary Conference, on ITU's role in implementing the outcomes of the World Summit on the Information Society (WSIS);

+f) Resolution 172 (Guadalajara, 2010) of the Plenipotentiary Conference, on overall review of implementation of the outcomes of the World Summit on the Information Society;

-c) the documents adopted by both phases of WSIS:
+g) the documents adopted by both phases of WSIS:

 – the Geneva Declaration of Principles and Geneva Plan of Action;